Using A Residential Mortgage For a Buy-To-Let Property

 Well, that’s the easy part.

-- Secondly, a lot of home-owners buy a second home, which they make into their residential home.
+- Secondly, many homeowners buy a second home, which they make into their new residential home.
 The property they were living in before is let out.
-In this situation the home-owner should inform their lender that they’re letting out the property.
-The lender may or may not make changes to the existing mortgage policy, but they should still be informed because they will need to update their records.
+In this situation the homeowner should inform their lender that they’re letting out the first property.
+The lender may or may not make changes to the existing mortgage policy in order to reflect the change in circumstances.
+In any case, the lender should always be notified.

 Be wary of Mortgage Brokers

 I’ve heard of many cases where mortgage brokers/advisers encourage their clients to apply for residential mortgages while knowing full well they’re going to let out their property.
+Presumably because mortgage brokers typically get paid by the lenders for every mortgage that gets approved, so they want to get as many mortgages approved as possible.

-The penalties for using a Residential Mortgage for a Buy-To-Let Property
+The Penalties for using a Residential Mortgage for a Buy-To-Let Property

 - Revoke your loan and ask for immediate redemption of the mortgage